thatsOven/sorting-visualizer/README.md

 Delays can be set by using `sortingVisualizer.delay(timeMs: float)` before any highlighted operation.

+Custom titles can be set through `sortingVisualizer.setCurrentlyRunning(name: str, category: Optional[str] = None)`.
+The category is best left untouched to avoid confusion.

 The visualizer also provides methods for user input, namely:
 - `sortingVisualizer.getUserInput(message: str = "", default: str = "", type_: int -> type_)`: asks the user a text input that gets converted to `type_`. `default` sets the default value;
 - `sortingVisualizer.getUserSelection(content: list[str], message: str = "") -> int`: asks the user to select between a list of items and returns the selection index.